-Environmental Factor and SEO Indicator Target Source and Frequency Remedial Measures and associated capacities) and support the development of the circular economy. resulting from project developed under the plan.
-Fáilte Ireland (annual review): Tourism performance reports, visitor surveys, any relevant monitoring programme. sustainable transport infrastructure. • Consult utility and energy M2: Incidences of significant negative effects on the use of, or access to, public assets and infrastructure from the project developed under the plan.
-M2: No significant negative effects on the use of or access to public assets and infrastructure from the project developed under the plan.
+Environmental Factor and SEO Indicator Target Source and Frequency Remedial Measures M2: Incidences of significant negative effects on the use of, or access to, public assets and infrastructure from projects developed under the Plan.
+M2: No significant negative effects on the use of or access to public assets and infrastructure from projects developed under the plan.
 Fáilte Ireland (annual review): Tourism performance reports, visitor surveys, any relevant monitoring programme.
-Local authority reports (annual review). providers as appropriate.
-Archaeology, Architecture and Cultural Heritage (AACH) Avoid, protect and/or minimise impacts to designated archaeological, architectural, and cultural heritage resources, including their setting and enhance and conserve heritage assets.
-AACH: Number of record of protected structures (RPS) and, Record of Monuments and Places being protected and/or negatively impacted resulting from projects developed under the plan.
-AACH: No negative or unauthorised effects on any entities listed on the RPS and Record of Monuments and Places from any projects developed under the plan.
-Local authority/ ABP planning application decisions relating to projects developed under the plan.
-Visitor Management Plan relating to projects.
+Local authority reports (annual review).
+Consult utility and energy providers as appropriate.
+Archaeology, Architecture and Cultural Heritage (AACH) Avoid, protect and/ or minimise impacts to designated archaeological, architectural, and cultural heritage resources, including their setting and enhance and conserve heritage assets.
+AACH: Changes to Record of Protected Structures (RPS), and Record of Monuments and Places (RMPs) being protected and/ or negatively impacted resulting from projects developed under the Plan.
+AACH: No negative or unauthorised effects on any entities listed on the RPS and RMPs from any projects developed under the Plan.
+Local authority/ ABP planning application decisions relating to projects developed under the Plan.
+Visitor management plan relating to projects.
 Fáilte Ireland (annual review): Tourism performance reports, visitor surveys, any relevant monitoring programme.
-Local Authority Development Plans record of protected structures (RPS) (updated every 6 years).
+Local Authority Development Plans record of protected structures (RPS) (updated every six years).
 Record of Monuments and Places.
 Review internal systems and, if necessary, the Plan.
 Promote environmentally responsible tourism practices, and have campaigns prepared to assist remedial action, if necessary Project promoter to consult with the Conservation Officer or Heritage Officer for Waterford City and County, if required.
 Landscape (L) Avoid conflicts with the protection of designated and sensitive features of note in landscapes and sensitively manage landscape change through sustainable planning.
-L: Negative landscape or visual impacts resulting from projects developed under the plan.
+L: Number of negative landscape or visual impacts resulting from projects developed under the Plan.
 L: Avoid negative landscape and visual impacts on the environment, particularly protected landscapes or protected views.
 Visitor management plan relating to projects.
 Fáilte Ireland (annual review): Tourism performance reports, visitor surveys, any relevant monitoring programme.
-Local authority/ ABP planning application decisions relating to projects developed under the plan.
+Local authority/ ABP planning application decisions relating to projects developed under the Plan.
 Review internal systems and, if necessary, the Plan.
 Promote environmentally responsible tourism practices, and have campaigns prepared to assist remedial action, if necessary.